ritiksahni/tell-js/README.md

    A: Yes, Telegram has a limit of 4096 characters per message.
 If your log message exceeds this, it will be split into multiple messages.

 2. **Q: Can I use this in a browser environment?**
-   A: No, `tell.js` is designed for Node.js environments only, as it requires access to server-side resources.
+   A: No, `tell-js` is designed for Node.js environments only, as it requires access to server-side resources.

 3. **Q: How secure is it to send logs via Telegram?**
    A: While Telegram provides encryption, we recommend not logging sensitive information like passwords or API keys.